 Nobody deserves to be bullied.
 Bullying hurts.
-Everybody has the fundamental right to be
+Everybody has the fundamental right to be treated with respect.
+The seriousness of bullying can be physical and/or emotional and may lead to psychological damage.

 RECOGNISING BULLYING

 Children may exhibit various signs of bullying; adults should recognise these and take them seriously.
 Behaviours symptomatic of bullying may include: